cloudflare/cloudflare-docs/content/kv/learning/kv-performance-optimizations.md

 If you do not want to [merge into a single KV entry](/kv/learning/kv-performance-optimizations/#merge-into-a-super-kv-entry) and your associated values fit within the [metadata limit](/workers/platform/limits/#kv-limits), store the values within the metadata instead of the body.
 If you name the keys with a shared unique prefix, your list operation will contain the value letting you bulk read multiple keys at once through a single, cacheable list operation.

 {{<Aside type="note" header="List performance note">}}
 List operations are not "write aware".
-While list operations are subject to tiering, they only stay cached for up to one minute past when it was last read, even at upper tiers.
-By comparison, get operations are cached at the upper tiers for a service managed duration that is always longer than your cacheTTL.
+While list operations are subject to tiering, they only remain cached for up to 1 minute past when it was last read, even at upper tiers.
+By comparison, `get()` operations are cached at the upper tiers for a service managed duration that is always longer than your cacheTTL.
 The cacheTTL lets you extend the duration of a single key lookup at the data center closest to the request.
 {{</Aside>}}

 List operations are only ever cached for 1 minute.
 They are still subject to [tiered caching](https://blog.cloudflare.com/faster-workers-kv-architecture#a-new-horizontally-scaled-tiered-cache).
 Requests within the region and globally are amortized to keep the asset closer to your request.
 However, you still need to be reading the value about once every 30 seconds to make sure it is always present within Cloudflare's caches.